NVlabs/sds-complete/README.md

 ## Installation Requirements
 The code is compatible with Python 3.7 and pytoch 1.13.1.
-We recommned using ancaonda and pip to install the required packages:
+We recommned using anaconda and pip to install the required packages:
 ```
 conda create -n "sdscomplete" python=3.7
 conda activate sdscomplete